MattRice12/CS-concepts/modules/require-load-include-extend.md

   *Load*
     The 'load' method is almost like the 'require' method except it doesn’t keep track of whether or not that library has been loaded.
 So it’s possible to load a library multiple times.

-    Most of the time, you’ll want to use require instead of load but load is there if you want a library to be loaded each time load is called.
-For example, if your module changes its state frequently, you may want to use load to pick up those changes within classes loaded from.
+    Most of the time, you’ll want to use 'require' instead of 'load' but 'load' is there if you want a library to be loaded each time load is called.
+For example, if your module changes its state frequently, you may want to use 'load' to pick up those changes within classes loaded from.

     Place the load method at the very top of your “.rb” file.
 Loading a method file differs from requiring a method file in two ways.
 First, when using 'load' you must specify the “.rb” extension of the library file name.
 Second, you only need to specify the directory if the file is not located in the current directory. load 'conversation.rb'